-Here are some key considerations to achieve a harmonized product data model:
+As you refer to Figure 3, you might find yourself at any of the three stages shown, but here are some key considerations to achieve a harmonized product data model:

 - Align and form a Data-Cell Team to lead the data change management program with a clear goal of achieving centralized and harmonized Product Database.
 It may seem obvious, but the challenges are in the detailed preparation work towards building just that.